-* Territory: Mrs. Shannen Liu represents Kit Armstrong in Taiwan.
+* Territory: Mrs. Shannen Liu represents Kit Armstrong in Hong Kong, Taiwan.

 “While he commands an awesome technique, primarily he really is a quintessential, sensitive lyricist.
 Uncorrupted by any historicism, he takes full advantage of the tonal capabilities of the modern piano without surrendering to them.
 On the basis of a touch that is perpetually full of nuances, this is an approach to music characterized by emotion.”
 (Kölner Stadt-Anzeiger)

 “Here is a pianist who seems to be on his way to lofty heights.”
 (Alfred Brendel)

 Twenty-one-year-old pianist and composer Kit Armstrong is one of the most remarkable phenomena in today’s world of classical music.
 Having been celebrated early on for his immense intelligence, musicality and technical skill, he is now recognized as a mature artist firmly set on the path to an extraordinary career.
 While his virtuosity and flawless technique are breathtaking, his intellectual brilliance and his intuitive musicality enable a profound connection to the music that is analytical and deeply emotional at the same time.
 The Independent commented on his “relaxed and expressive authority”, hailing him as “a budding new member of the pianistic pantheon” and as “a composer to watch”.